-In 2005, she joined Ballet Folklórico Puro México (BFPM) as a dancer, and by 2007, she took on the direction of the non-profit organization.
-Under her leadership, BFPM made history by becoming the first Mexican dance group to secure the first place award in the folk-dance competition at the 2010 "International CHIN Picnic."
-During her tenure, the troupe participated in large-scale provincial events, including The Ontario Celebration Zone (hosted for the Pan-American Games in 2015) and the Canada 150 official celebrations (hosted at Queen's Park in 2017).
+At the age of 13, she joined Alianza Mexicano Canadiense—one of the earliest Mexican dance groups established in Toronto—where she eventually taught both adults and children.
+In 2005, she joined Ballet Folklórico Puro México (BFPM) as a dancer, taking over direction of the non-profit organization in 2007.
+Under her leadership, BFPM made history as the first Mexican dance troupe to secure first place in the folk-dance competition at the 2010 International CHIN Picnic, going on to perform at landmark events like The Ontario Celebration Zone for the 2015 Pan-American Games and the official Canada 150 celebrations at Queen's Park in 2017.

 We are entirely dedicated to the artistry of Day of the Dead makeup, ensuring every client receives a captivating and one-of-a-kind transformation.